getty-brian-flores-pittsburgh-steelers.jpg

 Previous position: Browns defensive coordinator

 It's rare to see a team fire its head coach and then simply elevate one of his coordinators, as most organizations prefer to clean house.
-However, Schwartz could be an exception.
+However, we're making a couple of exceptions here, and that includes this situation with the Browns and Jim Schwartz.

 Cleveland's defense was one of the few bright spots of the 2025 season, and from the outside looking in, Schwartz appeared to have strong buy-in from his players on that side of the ball.
 If he commands that level of respect inside the locker room, the transition would be seamless.